dimagi/commcare-hq/docs/messaging/sms_backends.rst

         authenticating with the SMS gateway; list those fields here and they will be accessible via the backend's config property
     get_form_class
-        should return a subclass of BackendForm (corehq.apps.sms.forms), which should:
+        should return a subclass of `corehq.apps.sms.forms.BackendForm <https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/sms/forms.py>`_, which should:
          * have form fields for each of the fields in get_available_extra_fields, and
-        * implement the gateway_specific_fields property, which should return a crispy forms rendering of those fields send takes a QueuedSMS (corehq.apps.sms.models) object as an argument and is responsible for interfacing with the SMS Gateway's API to send the SMS; if you want the framework to retry the SMS, raise an exception in this method, otherwise if no exception is raised the framework takes that to mean the process was successful
+         * implement the gateway_specific_fields property, which should return a crispy forms rendering of those fields send takes a `corehq.apps.sms.models.QueuedSMS <https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/sms/models.py>`_ object as an argument and is responsible for interfacing with the SMS Gateway's API to send the SMS; if you want the framework to retry the SMS, raise an exception in this method, otherwise if no exception is raised the framework takes that to mean the process was successful

 #.
 Add the backend to sms.SMS_LOADED_SQL_BACKENDS

 #.
-Add an outbound test for the backend in corehq.apps.sms.tests.test_backends.
-This will test that the backend is
+Add an outbound test for the backend in `corehq.apps.sms.tests.test_backends <https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/sms/tests/test_backends.py>`_.
-   reachable by the framework, but any testing of the direct API connection with the gateway must be tested manually.
+   This will test that the backend is reachable by the framework, but any testing of the direct API connection with the gateway must be tested manually.

 Once that's done, you should be able to create instances of the backend by navigating to Messaging -> SMS Connectivity (for domain-level backend instances) or Admin -> SMS Connectivity and Billing (for global backend